python/devguide/testing/buildbots.rst

 bedevere-bot will post a comment indicating which build bots, if any, were matched.
 If none were matched, or you do not have the necessary permissions to trigger a request, it will tell you that too.

+The ``!buildbot`` comment will also only run buildbots on the most recent commit.
+To trigger the buildbots again on a later commit, you will have to repeat the comment.

 Checking results of automatic builds
 ====================================